 with New York’s art community

-We sponsor many events and field trips to museums, galleries and artists’ studios to prepare the student for professional-level experience in the fine arts.
+We sponsor many events and field trips to prepare the student for professional-level experience in the fine arts.
 Your SVA ID card allows free admittance to Brooklyn Museum, Cooper Hewitt, MoMA PS1, Museum of Modern Art, New Museum of Contemporary Art and Whitney Museum of American Art.

 Students have access to more than 100 instructors in the SVA BFA Fine Arts department, a number unmatched in size and excellence anywhere else.